epfl-ada/ada-2024-project-data_brigada/README.md

 ## Timeline and organisation

-In the next steps, we will answer the questions: What character archetypes make a movie successful ?
-Do character archetypes affect a movie’s success depending on the film genre ?
+In the next steps, we will answer the questions: What is considered a “hero” profile and a “villain” profile ?
+What character archetypes make a movie successful ?

 Week 1: Answer all research questions
 Week 2: Homework 2